anhnguyendepocen/lse-st308/README.md

-# ST451: Bayesian Machine Learning
+# ST308: Bayesian Inference

-Material for web page of this postgraduate course of London School of Economics.
-Part of several MSc programmes but mainly MSc Data Science and MSc Statistics
+Material for web page of this 3rd year undergraduate course of London School of Economics.
+Part of several BSc programmes but mainly BSc Actuarial Science, BSc Mathematics, Statistics and Business.